FreerGit/degen/README.md

   - [ ] search
     - To finish search multiple things need to happen.
     1. If markets are not in localstorage then go to point 2.
 ELSE go to point 3.
     2. All markets across linear, perp and spot needs to be fetched for each exchange.
+SAMPLE DONE
     3. display all exchanges in modal and search bar for markets, this should be 5-10k pairs.
     4. After all pairs are chosen, save it.
     5. Reinstate the websocket subscription for the updated pairs.